Ball in the Vienna City Hall, elegant young ladies

 Conclusion

-The comparison of the Balls with the early milongas from Buenos Aires shows, however, considerable differences.
+The comparison of Balls with the early milongas from Buenos Aires shows, however, considerable differences.
 These can be traced back, among other things, to the different social origins of the guests: the aristocracy and the upper class were to be found at the balls, while the immigrants, the middle class and the working class attended the milongas.

 The unifying element of the milongas and the ball nights of 1815, 1900 or today is undoubtedly the joy of dance, whether waltz in Vienna or tango in Buenos Aires.
 So let's all take up Ferrer's message: “Let us both dance” because the most important thing is to have a pleasant evening and have fun dancing!